shyamarshid/sonar-cryptography/README.md

 > included Docker Compose to set up a development environment.
 See
 > [here](CONTRIBUTING.md#build) for instructions.

-Copy the plugin (the JAR file from the [latest releases](https://github.com/IBM/sonar-cryptography/releases)) to `$SONARQUBE_HOME/extensions/plugins` and restart SonarQube ([more](https://docs.sonarqube.org/latest/setup-and-upgrade/install-a-plugin/)).
+Copy the plugin (the JAR file from the [latest releases](https://github.com/PQCA/sonar-cryptography/releases)) to `$SONARQUBE_HOME/extensions/plugins` and restart SonarQube ([more](https://docs.sonarqube.org/latest/setup-and-upgrade/install-a-plugin/)).

 ## Using

-The plugin provides new inventory rules (IBM Cryptography Repository) regarding the use of cryptography for the supported languages.
+The plugin provides new inventory rules (PQCA Cryptography Repository) regarding the use of cryptography for the supported languages.
 If you enable these rules, a source code scan creates a cryptographic inventory by creating a [CBOM](https://cyclonedx.org/capabilities/cbom/) with all cryptographic assets and writing